steven-ferguson/steven-ferguson.github.io/source/_posts/2014-05-17-using-rspec-shared-context-for-dryer-specs.markdown

 date: 2014-05-17 18:20:42 -0700
 comments: true
 categories: [RSpec, Ruby on Rails, TDD]

+keywords: "rspec, shared, context, rails"
+description: "How to use RSpec shared_contexts to write better specs"
 ---

 Do you ever find that many of your specs have a similar setup that you are repeating over and over?
 I often find this happening when I'm writing feature specs that require a logged in user.
 For example: